rxtsel/tech-craft-cv/README.md

 ## 3. Architecture Overview

-The architecture of DevCraftCV consists of a frontend developed in Astro and a backend built in Subapase, with communication between them via a REST API.
+The architecture of DevCraftCV consists of a frontend developed in React and a backend built in Subapase, with communication between them via a REST API.

-- **Frontend (Astro):** We use Astro to develop a modern and responsive user interface.
-Astro allows us to create reusable web components and maintain an excellent user experience while being framework-agnostic.
+- **Frontend (React):** We use React with Vite to develop a modern and responsive user interface.

 - **Backend (Subapase):** We have chosen Subapase as our backend to manage business logic and data management.
 Subapase offers us a flexible and scalable structure to efficiently build and maintain our REST API.